SAP-samples/btp-developer-guide-cap/documentation/change-tracking/4-deploy-to-cf.md

 "[org]-[space]-incident-management.landscape-domain.com"
 ```

-You'll need to [Assign Application Roles](https://developers.sap.com/tutorials/user-role-assignment.html) before you can access the application.
+To be able to access the application via the URL, you have to [Assign Application Roles](https://developers.sap.com/tutorials/user-role-assignment.html).

-Next step, proceed to [Integrate with SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html) to access the application in launchpad.
+As a next step, to access the application in launchpad, proceed to [Integrate with SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html).

 # Summary